hkellaway/HNKGooglePlacesAutocomplete/README.md

 - If you **want to contribute**, [submit a pull request](https://github.com/hkellaway/HNKGooglePlacesAutocomplete/pulls).
 Pull request should be made against the _develop_ branch.

 ## Dependencies

+### AFNetworking

+As of version 1.2, HNKGooglePlacesAutocomplete uses AFNetworking 3.0.
+If you require AFNetworking 2.x, version 1.1. can be used - however not that only versions 1.2+ will incorporate new updates.

 ### Mantle